Building in Docker

 You might want to perform application build in Docker if your distributable is intended for a system different than the one you use.

-In this case, cartridge.pre-build
+In this case, cartridge.pre-build, tarantoolctl rocks make,

-run inside a Docker image
+and cartridge.post-build run inside a Docker image

 that has a volume mapped onto the build directory.